-To operate the self-propel drive, simply walk forward with your hands on the upper handle and your elbows at your sides, and the lawn mower will automatically keep pace with you.
-The faster you walk, the farther the handle will slide and the faster the lawn mower will propel (Fig. 14).
+To operate the self-propel drive, simply walk forward with your hands on the upper handle.
+As you move forward, the upper handle will slide toward the lawn mower, activating the self-propel drive.
+The faster you walk, the farther the handle will slide and the faster the lawn mower will propel (Fig. 13).